A Homemade dog shampoo is perfect for dogs. Their skin and hair pH is more acidic than ours and this natural recipe delivers what they need.

 You can also make this homemade dog shampoo into a liquid.

 After the soap bars are cured, grate the soap with a box grater, use the large grate.
 Place a handful of the soap shavings in a quart jar and fill with warm water.
 Let sit overnight or for a few days.
 The soap shavings will soften up and eventually liquefy.
 When all are dissolved, gently shake the jar and then leave it to set up for a week or so.
-This will let any large pieces to settle to the bottom.
+This will allow any large pieces to settle to the bottom.
 Carefully pour the liquid into a bottle (recycled dish soap bottles with the spout tops work great!) and use this to shampoo your pet.

 I keep a jar liquefying all the time so I don’t have to wait for it when I need it.
 It will keep under the sink for a few weeks until needed.
 You can also use additional essential oils in the liquid shampoo.
 Use 5 drops of each and shake gently.